gondilina120/In-Soviet-Russia/README.md

 # In-Soviet-Russia
-In Soviet Russia, esolang invent YOU!!!
+In Soviet Russia, esolang invent YOU!!